cdeil/sphinx-tutorial/README.rst

   `Astropy <http://astropy.readthedocs.org/en/latest/>`__,
   `Astroplan <http://astroplan.readthedocs.org/>`__

-If you want to learn more, please go back and read the info on those pages after the tutorial on your own.

-For now, let's go ahead with our hands-on introduction to Sphinx and start using it ...
+Let's go ahead with our hands-on introduction to Sphinx and start using it ...

 2. Installation
 ---------------